-What is ISOBUS?
+What is ISOBUS Protocol?
 Learn about its Architecture and Diagnostic Applications

-In this article our Automotive Embedded Software development team has helped us understand the layered architecture of ISOBUS software stack solution and its application in off-highway vehicle diagnostics.
+In this article, our Automotive Embedded Software development team has helped us understand the layered architecture of ISOBUS protocol software and its application in off-highway vehicle diagnostics.

 What is ISO 11783 Standard?